 2. Growth mindset activities to get more out of your dancers

 Words are hugely important and backing them up with specific growth mindset activities supercharges your words.
-Hang posters around the studio that emphasise the importance of effort and start regularly including some growth mindset activities for your dancer.
+Hang posters around the studio that emphasize the importance of effort and start regularly including some growth mindset activities for your dancer.
 You can find a wide range of Growth mindset for dancers resource packs here.
 These are specifically designed to help you get more out to get more out of your dancers.
-There are a range of posters, activities and ideas to help your dancers connect effort with achievement, to help them to push past their comfort zone and to help mould them into truly coachable dance students, To help you get started enter your email below to download this free growth mindset for dancers printable.
+There is a range of posters, activities, and ideas to help your dancers connect effort with achievement, to help them to push past their comfort zone, and to help mould them into truly coachable dance students, To help you get started enter your email below to download this free growth mindset for dancers printable.

 3. Remind your dancers of how far they have come

 When I watch my dancers master steps or skills that they previously struggled with, I am elated and I quickly jump in to remind them of how far they have come.
 In fact, when we are first learning something new and they are struggling, I often say something like “ahh in a few months, we’ll look back on this and think, how did I find this so hard?”
 When the day comes that they are beginning to master that new step, I remind them of the day we first started working on it.
 Even better, if it is something like flexibility, I always remind myself to grab my phone and take a quick snap of their starting point.
 I later make a before and after collage.
 It is incredibly powerful for dancers to see concrete evidence of their effort and commitment.